What We Believe

 The Scriptures teach that God loves us unconditionally, and in the person of Jesus Christ, that love gives us new life.
 In response to God’s gracious gifts, we are called to lead transformed lives committed to loving God, loving one another and loving our neighbors as ourselves.

-In 2018, the Session (our church’s governing body) adopted a Statement of Faith summarizing our central beliefs about God as revealed in the Bible and interpreted through the historic creeds of the Presbyterian Church.
+In 2018, the Session (our church’s governing body) adopted the below Statement of Faith summarizing our central beliefs about God as revealed in the Bible and interpreted through the historic creeds of the Presbyterian Church.
 This statement of faith serves to guide Session in its leadership, as well as to share with others the good news of Jesus Christ.

 The Bible